 The Injury Prevention and Care (IPC) Program of Campus Recreation serves those who are injured in Campus Recreation programs and facilities.
 In addition, IPC serves as a valuable resource to those recovering from injuries by providing education and answers to questions and concerns.

-The IPC program is staffed by two full-time Certified Athletic Trainers and over 25 student employees who are trained in first aid and injury care.
+This service is staffed by two full-time Certified Athletic Trainers, a graduate assistant, and over 25 student employees who are trained in first aid and injury care.

 The following IPC services are offered FREE to all Campus Recreation members: